 Amy Rabinowitz Kaplan (JD '97) and Martin Kaplan: The Kaplans’ generous gift supports the Bluhm Legal Clinic Fund.
 Ms. Kaplan is deeply involved with the Clinic as a member of its Advisory Board and was a longtime volunteer with the Center on Wrongful Convictions (CWC).
 In 2012, she received the CWC’s Jane Beber Abramson award in recognition of her dedication to pursuing justice for the wrongfully convicted.

-Mark Lisker (JD '95) and Caroline Lisker: Mark and Caroline’s generous gift of $200,000 will leverage the Today and Tomorrow Scholarship Challenge as authorized by J.B. and M.K.
+Mark R. Lisker (JD '95) and Caroline Lisker: Marc and Caroline’s generous gift of $200,000 will leverage the Today and Tomorrow Scholarship Challenge as authorized by J.B. and M.K.
 Pritzker to establish the Lisker Family Scholarship Fund.
-Mark and his family live in New York City and he is a member of the Campaign Cabinet.
+Marc and Caroline are members of the Law Campaign Cabinet.

 John P. Lynch (JD '67) and Judy Godvin Lynch: John and Judy’s generous contribution of $200,000 established the John P. and Judy G. Lynch Scholarship Fund.
 John is a retired senior partner at Latham & Watkins.
 John has been an active member of the alumni community over the years, serving as co-chair of the Law School’s capital campaign in the 1980s.
 He received Northwestern’s Service Award in 1983.
 John is also a member of Marquette University’s Board of Trustees.
 John and Judy reside in Northbrook, IL and Florida.